Deeply Clear

 For the technically curious:

 PixiJS powers the canvas.
-WebGL over SVG — because SVG struggles beyond ~50 nodes with real-time physics.
+WebGL over SVG because SVG struggles beyond ~50 nodes with real-time physics.
 The trade-off is harder text rendering, but the smooth 60fps experience is worth it.

 Convex handles the database, real-time sync, and server functions.
 Real-time subscriptions, optimistic mutations, and server-side logic in one platform.
 Excellent for a solo developer who doesn't want to manage infrastructure.

 AI SDK with structured streaming means the map builds in real-time as the model generates.
 Nodes appear one by one, already positioned and connected.
-The model outputs a typed schema — not freeform text — which makes the UX dramatically more reliable.
+The model outputs a typed schema, not freeform text, which makes the UX dramatically more reliable.

 The TourSequencer is a custom state machine that orchestrates camera movements, node uncollapsing, caption timing, and transition types (sibling pans vs. branch-change zooms).
-It was the most complex piece to build — getting the pacing right required extensive iteration.
+It was the most complex piece to build; getting the pacing right required extensive iteration.

 The backstory

-DeeplyClear came from my own frustration with alignment in product work.
-I've sat through hundreds of meetings where smart people talked past each other because they were building different mental models from the same doc.
-Visual thinking — being able to point at a node and say "this is what I mean" — collapses that ambiguity.
+Visual thinking, being able to point at connection and say "this is what I mean", collapses that ambiguity.
 And Clarity Tours take it further: now you can walk someone through your reasoning without being in the room.

 Pricing

-- Free: Unlimited public maps, 3 private, 25 AI credits/month
+• Free: Unlimited public maps, 3 private, 25 AI credits/month

-- Pro ($9.90/month or $60/year): Unlimited private maps, 500 AI credits, exports
+• Pro ($9.90/month or $60/year): Unlimited private maps, 500 AI credits, exports

 No credit card to start.
 No feature walls on the core experience.